FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

     TODO expand: TG sending less packets but stopping at target duration is also fine, as long as the forwarding rate is used as Throughput value, not the higher intended load.
+But MLRsearch uses intended load...

     TODO expand: Duration stretching is not fine.
     Neither "check for actual duration" nor "start+sleep+stop"